The harm of smoking to the human body. The harm of smoking, dangerous consequences What are the social and psychological reasons for smoking

 Smoking and the reproductive system

-Main constituents of cigarette smoke
+Main components of cigarette smoke

 • hydrocyanic acid;